Venom Immunotherapy for Bee and Insect Stings

 People who are allergic to bee stings are recommended to undergo venom desensitization or venom immunotherapy.
 Before this treatment is carried out, expert allergists will first test which insect(s) you are allergic to.
 This will enable them to determine which type of allergy shot to give you.

-Venom Desensitization is available to treat insect stings from:
+Venom Immunization is available to treat insect stings from:

 - Paper Wasps